 - Work on a leadership action plan of your choosing throughout the year (e.g. a significant company issue named by senior leadership, a strategic project plan, personal career plan, desired mindset shift, personal behavior changes, additional skills training and coursework, etc.).

-- Access a private LinkedIn group with your specific peer group with confidential questions, challenges, coaching, and guidance.
+- Email your peer group with confidential questions, challenges, coaching, and guidance.

 - Access executive coaches between coaching sessions throughout the year as needed in 10-minute phone/email “laser sessions.”

 - Attend an end-of-program video conference call to share what’s changed for them personally.
 (Group members may also choose to meet at a restaurant in person at attendee expense.)

 $3,799 = Without an annual table or live stream subscription (ala carte)

 $2,899 = With an existing annual table subscription (this person will be identified as one of your eight seats that month) or a live stream subscription (for remote participants)